 The Portsmouth Historic Dockyard is a large complex on the harbourfront just a few minutes walk north of Portsmouth Harbour railway station.

-At £24, the cost to visit a single attraction is very expensive; however, the £34 three-attraction ticket and the £39 Ultimate Explorer ticket are a much better deal and these tickets allow you to spread your visit over several days.
-The Ultimate Explorer ticket gives you access to all the attractions at the Portsmouth Historic Dockyard (plus the Explosion Museum and the Submarine Museum in Gosport) and gives you 12 months to visit these attractions, which means that it is definitely the best deal if you want to explore the site properly.
+At £36, it is very expensive to visit a single attraction; however, the £46 three-attraction ticket and the £51 Ultimate Explorer Ticket are a much better deal and these tickets allow you to spread your visit over several days.
+The Ultimate Explorer ticket is only £46 (the same price as the three-attraction pass) if you prebook it online rather than buying it on the day.
+The Ultimate Explorer Ticket gives you access to all the attractions at the Portsmouth Historic Dockyard (plus the Explosion Museum and the Submarine Museum in Gosport) and gives you 12 months to visit these attractions, which means that it is definitely the best deal if you want to explore the site properly.

 Only visitors with an Ultimate Explorer ticket are able to go on the harbour tours that operate from the Dockyard.
 These tours are dependent on weather conditions and may not operate every day.